TritonDataCenter/manta-nfs/README.md

 connect to a Manta account.
 If the Manta
 [environment variables](http://apidocs.joyent.com/manta/#setting-up-your-environment)
 are already setup, the server will use those and no other configuration is needed.
+The server does not support ssh key forwarding.

 In addition to the Manta account information, there is a variety of other configuration options.
-An example configuration file is provided in `etc/example.json`.
+An example configuration file, showing all possible configuration options, is provided in `etc/example.json`, although that file should not be used to create your personal configuration.
+A simpler `etc/template.json` file is provided as a better starting point for your personal configuration.
 Each section of the configuration file is optional.
 The configuration file is specified to the server via the '-f' option. e.g.

     node server.js -f etc/myconfig.json

-Although most of the sections in the config file should be self-explanatory, here is some additional information.
+Although most of the sections in the example config file should be self-explanatory, here is some additional information.

   * The `manta` section must be used to specify the required access information for Manta if the environment variables are not set.
 The configuration